pythonandchips/make-private/README.md

 business_model.a_property # This will no longer throw a NoMethodError exception business_model.a_property = "something interesting" # This will not throw a NoMethodError exception
 </pre>

+##Notes

+Please send any questions, comments or feedback to pythonandchips{at}gmail.com.

+Cheers
+Colin